emb-riscv/specs-markdown/csrs.md

 The `mhartid` CSR is an XLEN-bit read-only register containing the integer ID of the hardware thread running the code.
 This register must be readable in any implementation.
-Hart IDs might not necessarily be numbered contiguously in a multiprocessor system, but at least one hart must have a hart ID of zero.
+In a multi-hart device the hart IDs might not necessarily be numbered contiguously (althoug it is preferable), but at least one hart must have a hart ID of zero.

 The RISC-V microcontroller profile limits the thread ID to 1023.